jtorralbaflores/Javier-Torralba-portfolio/README.md

 ## Work as a research assistant
 I currently work for the Tilburg Science Hub as a research assistant.
 I collaborate with quantitative marketing professors in their research, most of them in the very early stages of their research.
 I am used to working with huge datasets hovering around several millions of observations.
 I am used to wrangling, visualizing, and modeling large datasets.
+At the moment I am pending approval on publishing more of my work on this projects, which is difficult since most of this involve sensitive data and are in early stages of their research.